justinclayton/multi-product-integration-demo/README.md

 - frontend_app_image: "huggingface/mongoku:1.3.0"
 - mongodb_image: "mongo:5"
 - region: the region you deployed the HashiStack to
-- stack_id: name your demo app> (I typically use something like "app001-dev")
+- resource_prefix: name your demo app> (I typically use something like "app001-dev")
 - tfc_organization: your tfc org name
 10) Click "Next: Workspace Settings"
 11) Provide the workspace settings:
-- Workspace name: Name the workspace (I typically use the stack_id I used above, "app001-dev")
+- Workspace name: Name the workspace (I typically use the resource_prefix I used above, "app001-dev")
 - Project: must be the same project the HashiStack was deployed to (e.g. "HashiStack")
 - Click "Create Workspace"
 ![](https://github.com/djschnei21/multi-product-integration-demo/blob/main/plan.png?raw=true)